 In my book, Personal Fitness Training Beyond The Basics I give you easy 1 page outlines on how to train a variety of people with special needs.
 You don't need to read a whole chapter to get the answers.
 They are all there for you.

 When people ask you about supplements (and they will), I suggest you refrain from making specific recommendations.
 Personal trainers can give general information about nutrition and supplements (if you know about this stuff) but since most of us are not doctors or pharmacists or dietitians, giving specific recommendations means your working outside what your trained to do.

 At least one person has died from dietary supplements that were recommended by a personal trainer.

 Is Interval Training Always Best?

 An example of this is walking on the treadmill for 30 minutes at 3mph.
-They call it steady state because the intensity does not change.
-Build the exercise foundation first with steady state exercise before increasing the intensity with interval training.
+They call it a steady state because the intensity does not change.
+Build the exercise foundation first with steady-state exercise before increasing the intensity with interval training.